camoverride/portfolio/index.md

 I'm a linguist with a background in laboratory science and technical writing.
 I was an engineer on the Siri Team at Apple where I was the resident expert on American English.
 Now I teach, write, and mentor language learners and others.

-If you'd like to learn more about me, check out my social media links below.
+If you'd like to learn more about me, check out [my resume](https://smith.cam/Cameron_Smith_resume.pdf), [technical blog](https://camtsmith.com/), or my social media links below.

 Thanks 😊